• Skip to primary navigation

 Instructions

-- Allow the turkey to thaw (See Note 3) and come to room temperature (See Note 4).
+• Allow the 5 kg (11 lb) whole turkey to thaw (See Note 3) and come to room temperature (See Note 4).

 Stuffing (optional)

-- Add mixture to the inside of the turkey.
-Cover the hole with ½ a lemon and tie the legs together.
+• Open legs of the turkey and add mixture to the inside.
+Cover the hole with ½ lemon and tie the legs together.

 Seasoning

-- Using a basting brush, coat the turkey using ¼ of the mixture (the rest will be used throughout the cook to continue basting).
+• Using a basting brush, coat the entire skin of the turkey using ¼ of the mixture (the rest will be used throughout the cook to continue basting).

 Cook turkey

-- Place turkey in the oven at 200C for 30 minutes.
-Uncovered.
-After 30 minutes, remove the turkey, reapply with more of the seasoning and cover.
+• Place turkey, uncovered, in the oven for 30 minutes.
+Remove, the turkey, reapply with more of the seasoning and cover.

-- Add covered turkey back into the oven for an hour.
-After an hour, remove, reapply seasoning and return to the oven with the cover off.
-Continue to reapply every 30 minutes until the internal temperature of the turkey reaches 70-75C (See Note 5).
+• Continue to reapply seasoning every 30 minutes until the internal temperature of the turkey reaches 70°C (160°F) (See Note 5).

 Gravy

-- Carefully pour liquid from roasting pan into small measuring cup.
-Rest for 5 mines to allow fat to rise above juices, then remove the fat.
+• While the turkey is resting, carefully pour turkey juices from roasting pan into small measuring cup.
+Rest for 5 minutes to allow fat to rise above juices, then remove the fat with a spoon.

-- Add the remaining liquid to a pot with the stock and bring to a simmer.
-Strain and discard the solids.
+• Add the remaining liquid to a pot with the 500 ml (2 cups) stock and bring to a simmer over medium-high heat.
+Once bubbling, strain using a sieve (making sure to keep the liquid) and discard the solids.

-- Add butter to the saucepan and swirl to melt.
-Add flour and stir for a couple of minutes to make a roux.
+• Add the empty pan back to the heat then add 30 g (2 tablespoon) butter and swirl to melt.
+Add 15 g (2 tablespoon) flour and stir for a couple of minutes until combined with the butter.
 Whisk in stock mixture and bring to a simmer or until gravy thickens slightly.
 Season with salt & pepper.

 Notes